-Sarah Walker Senior Manager, M&A Integration at Baker Hughes, a GE company
+Sarah Walker, former Senior Manager, M&A Integration at Baker Hughes, a GE company

 After researching the RADA Executive Presence for Women open course with my GE Women’s Network leadership committee, I felt each of the practical training needs we had identified for our sales women were clearly covered within the Executive Presence for Women course and that it would be highly relevant for all employees in client facing and leadership roles.